SKY SUNLIGHT SAXON - THE VINTAGE YEARS

 Opening with throbbing, uptempo bass we are thrown into a vicious acidfuzz variation on the old Seeds two-chord gospel, some ominous Vietnam-inspired lyrics lead the way into an unexpected good-timey interlude for a few bars, then it's whammo into a droning fuzz-fueled rant from Sky: "Did he die...Did he die...
 He shot him in the head...
 He killed his brother... torture, torture on the hill... thousand crosses mark the kill... ruuuuunnn...
 I'll protect you with my life..."; the whole thing plays like a haunted Viet Vet junkie flashback of the Dho Lung Bridge scenes from "Apocalypse Now".
 It's just amazing.

-After the non-success of the 45s MGM dropped the band, and I must admit the story gets a bit hazy here.
-From various comments it seems that the "New Seeds" band remained more or less intact, except for the valiant Daryl Hooper who'd finally had enough.
-Richard Barcelona was almost certainly a member.
-After a recording hiatus (although they probably played live) Sky & his merry men came back in 1972 with an atypical hardrock 45, released on their own Productions Unlimited label (# AJ-11/22).
-This one is probably too tough a pill to swallow for the average Seeds fan, but as far as local hardrock/guitarpsych 45s go, it's very good.
-No burnout vibes audible as the band blows through a convincing interpretation of the sound that was played in a zillion suburban basements around the US at the time.
-Fans of things like Poobah or Ohio's Headstone are likely to nod in approval.
+After the non-success of the 45s MGM dropped the band (the Mike Curb drug purge was probably invoked), and I must admit the story gets a bit hazy here.
+Although Sky himself considered this point, in late 1970, the end of the original Seeds, the band name would soon surface again.
+Any Seeds-related activities during 1971 are unknown and possibly non-existent, but by 1972 a 'New Seeds' was up and running.
+The valiant Daryl Hooper had finally had enough, and of the new band members Richard Barcelona is the only known name currently.
+Barcelona, who had formerly been with American Revolution (LP on Flick-Disc) may have been briefly involved with the Seeds already in '69, but by 1972 he was definitely a member.
+After a recording hiatus (although they may have played live) Sky & his merry men came back in 1972 with an atypical hardrock 45, released on their own Productions Unlimited label (# AJ-11/22).
+This one is probably too tough a pill to swallow for the average Seeds garage fan, but as far as local hardrock/guitarpsych 45s go, it's very good.
+No burnout vibes are audible as the band blows through a convincing interpretation of the sound that was played in a zillion suburban basements around the US at the time.

 The A-side "Shuckin' And Jivin'" clocks in at almost 7 minutes and features some truly great playing, but the most puzzling aspect are the vocals, which several people have suggested isn't Sky.
 It really doesn't sound much like him, but I long found it hard to believe that the guy would abandon his most important contribution.
 However, a former band-mate of Richard Barcelona recently forwarded the following interesting comment that probably solves the riddle: